lexibank/starostinhmongmien/README.md

 # CLDF dataset derived from Starostin's "Hmong Mien family in the Global Lexicostatistical Database" from 1991

-Cite the source dataset as

-> Starostin, Sergej.
-1991.
-Altajskaja problema i proischoždenije japonskogo jazyka [The Altaic problem and the origin of the Japanese language].
-Moscow: Nauka.

 Conceptlists in Concepticon:
 - [Starostin-1991-110](https://concepticon.clld.org/contributions/Starostin-1991-110)